-Easy Homemade Korean Kimchi is a sour, robust condiment and side dish from Korea.
-It is easy to make, and has many amazing health benefits.
+This Homemade Korean Kimchi Recipe is a sour, robust condiment and side dish from Korea.
+It is easy to make and has so many health benefits!

 Have you ever heard of, or tried Kimchi?

 Moment of honesty, I had not even heard of this supremely famous Korean side dish/appetizer until a dear friend of mine introduced it to me; and that was merely 4 or so years ago.

 It was definitely love at first bite!
 If you enjoy anything pickled, you will enjoy kimchi!

 The best kimchi experience!

 We get to this tiny little house, with a handicap ramp, and a gravel parking lot driveway, and I began to have doubts!
 She assured me that this Korean Noodle House was some of the BEST Korean food she has had in all of Houston.

 So I went with it, and I most certainly agreed with her after we ate our hand-made noodles, complimentary kimchi, and amazing soup!
 This little gem of a house-restaurant changed my love of kimchi FOREVER!